How Long Does an Eviction Stay on Your Record? How To Check & Remove It

 In most cases, landlords will rely on a credit history check in addition to a public records check.
 If the individual has ever been evicted it is likely to show up on the credit report as a delinquent account.
 In some cases, the landlord may have filed paperwork to have a tenant evicted in civil court, a standard public records check will be able to find this paperwork which will have the name of the individual listed as the one being evicted.

-How Long Does an Eviction Stay on Your Record if the Eviction Was Illegal?
+How Long Does an Eviction Stay on Your Record If the Eviction Was Illegal?

 Not all evictions are related to a tenant missing rent and in some cases, tenants may have been evicted illegally.
 People in this situation will be wondering: How long does an eviction stay on your record if the eviction was illegal?